mesoshq/mesosctl/README.md

-cluster provision [options]                  Provisions the cluster based on the current configuration cluster status                               Display the cluster status cluster status agent <agentIPAddress>        Display the Mesos agent status and utilization cluster ssh <ipAddress> [command]            Issue a SSH command on the remote host cluster get leader                           Returns the currently leading Mesos Master's IP address
+cluster provision [options]                  Provisions the cluster based on the current configuration cluster status                               Display the cluster status cluster status agent <agentIPAddress>        Display the Mesos agent status and utilization cluster ssh <ipAddress> [command]            Issue a SSH command on the remote host.
+The command must be wrapped in double quotation marks, like `"ls -la"`. cluster get leader                           Returns the currently leading Mesos Master's IP address
 ```